sookinoby/generative-models/README.md

 ```

-## Conculsion
+## Conclusion
 Generative models opens new opportunities for deep learning.
-We explored some the popular generative models for text as well as image.
+We explored some of the popular generative models for text and image.
 We learnt basics of RNN and how RNN can be constructed using feed forward neural network.
 We also used RNN to generate text similar to Friedrich Nietzsche using LSTM.
-Then we learnt of GAN models and generated images similar to that of input data (Anime Characters).
+Then we learnt about GAN models and generated images similar to input data (Anime Characters).